mlxxx63/ORCID-Data-Visualization/README.md

 Once you have the CSV output, you may want to check and clean organization names and city names using [Open Refine](https://openrefine.org/).
 This can be helpful for collapsing multiple variations of the same organization name (mis-spellings, extra spaces, etc.), and for filling in any city information that may be missing or incorrect.

 ## Considerations and context for the data
-**Data errors:** The data pulled using the R script are imperfect and contain gaps, as well as user and machine errors.
+**Data errors:** The data pulled using `Rorcid_Crossref_Authors.R` are imperfect and contain gaps, as well as user and machine errors.
 The numbers in the data pull are not definitive.
 The data pulled for your institution are a snapshot for a specific period of time and may change as researchers obtain/update their ORCID profiles and continue to publish.

 Some examples of data errors that may exist in the data are:
 * Missing ORCID iDs